Natural Baby Life logo (480 x 130)

 You can spot clean fabric tummy time mats with a solution of baking soda and water if you don’t have time to wash the whole thing in the laundry.
 Simply let the solution soak on a stain for about ten minutes and then scrub away with a clean, damp washcloth.

-Baby Care brand playmats are a natural brand that is safe for baby and they are an extremely popular choice for eco-friendly families.
+Baby Care brand playmats are a natural brand that is safe for babies and an extremely popular choice for eco-friendly families.
 Cleaning a Baby Care mat is made super easy and all you need is water and a clean washcloth.
 Simply wipe away any spills or messes with water and a washcloth.
 Vinegar can be added if a disinfectant is required.

 Baby playmats ideally should be spot cleaned after every use.
 Unless my children are some kind of anomaly, then playmats can get extremely messy extremely quickly.
 Be sure to wipe away dirt and debris before each use.
 Spot clean after each use.